Walk the Line: Development and pre-production

 The film has its origins in a 1993 episode of Dr. Quinn, Medicine Woman.
-That year, Cash was a guest star on the show, where he and June Carter became friends with Jane Seymour, the star of the show, and Seymour's ex-husband James Keach who was directing the episode.
+That year, Johnny Cash was a guest star on the show, where he and June Carter became friends with Jane Seymour, the star of the show, and Seymour's ex-husband James Keach who was directing the episode.
 By the mid-1990s, Cash had asked Keach to make a film of his life; he and Seymour began the process with a series of interviews.
 In 1997, the interviews had been the basis of a screenplay written by Gill Dennis, with input from Keach; two years later, still lacking any studio interest, Keach contacted James Mangold, who had been "angling to become involved in the project for two years."
-Mangold and his wife, producer Cathy Konrad, developed the script for Sony Pictures, and by 2001, they had a script they thought they could pitch to a studio.
+Mangold and his wife, producer Cathy Konrad, visited Johnny Cash and his wife June in 1999 to discuss the project.
+They developed the script for Sony Pictures, and by 2001, they had a screenplay they thought they could pitch to a studio.
 Sony and others turned it down, but Fox 2000 Pictures agreed to make the film.

 The film was in part based on two autobiographies, both of which were optioned: Man in Black (1975) and Cash: The Autobiography (1997), though the film "burrows deep into painful territory that Mr. Cash barely explored."

-Phoenix met Cash months before hearing about the film.
+Joaquin Phoenix met Cash months before hearing about the film.
 When Phoenix read the script, he felt there were at least ten other actors who would be better in the role.
+Russell Crowe was offered the role of Cash but turned it down as he felt it would feel wrong, a decision he later regretted.

+In 2003 - before their deaths - both Johnny and June Cash approved the casting of the lead actors Joaquin Phoenix and Reese Witherspoon.

 All of Cash's vocal tracks in the film and on the accompanying soundtrack are played and sung by Phoenix.
+With the help of a voice coach he lowered his voice by an octave.

-To prepare for her role as June Carter, Witherspoon studied videos of the singer; she also listened to her singing and telling stories to get her voice right.
+Reese Witherspoon initially was surprised to learn she had to perform the vocals herself.
+So to prepare for her role as June Carter, she studied videos of the singer; she also listened to her singing and telling stories to get her voice right.
+She attributes the quality of her singing in the film to the production and guidance of T Bone Burnett.
+Learning the autoharp was something she later described as a greater difficulty compared to the singing part.
+She hired Kit Alderson (who also taught Phoenix how to play the guitar) to teach her the instrument.
+Witherspoon experienced severe stage fright and physical illness before her first live performance scene in front of extras.